 "[The contest] really raised the engagement and the addiction for learning."

 Zainab Abdul Wadood LMS Team Leader at QiCard

 QiCard even created mini cardboard versions of their learning champions around this celebratory cake.

+Linked in Learning | 8 Ways to Engage Your Learners

+30

 How to Make it Happen

 01

 Name the game

 Create your own game or host a standard race to the top.
 Who can learn the most within a certain period of time?

-03
+02

+Choose the prize

+What does your employee culture value most?

+Consider surveying your organization to determine a prize that motivates them to join the race (e.g. gift card, team outing, sports tickets.)

+0.3

 Identify Champions

 Look to your cross-functional partners as champions of the game, and give them the resources they need to run it (e.g. rules, how often they should meet with their teams, email templates, etc.)

 04

 Build some buzz

 A leaderboard visible to all employees can go a long way.

 Whether you want to get out from the bottom or get higher to the top, a leaderboard lights a fire under employees to join in the game.

-02

-Choose the prize

-What does your employee culture value most?
-Consider surveying your organization to determine a prize that motivates them to join the race (e.g. gift card, team outing, sports tickets.)

-)5
+0

 Celebrate wins

 Help game winners feel special.

-That may be a cardboard cutout like Qi Card-or something else creative and fun!-or simply an email from an exec or company-wide recognition.
+That may be a cardboard cutout like

+Qi Card-or something else creative

+and fun!-or simply an email from an

+exec or company-wide recognition.

 The Power of LinkedIn Learning: LinkedIn Learning downloadable reports allow you to quickly create a sharable leaderboard for the organization.
 With LinkedIn Learning social features, employees can see who is watching what courses to get ahead of the competition.

 Gamification Guide: Ready to Get Gaming?

-Make it easy and make it fun with these guidelines to help get your creative juices flowing!
+Make it easy and make it fun with these quidelines to help get your creative juices flowing!
 After launching LinkedIn Learning or another online learning platform, it's helpful to keep reminding learners about the opportunity to develop their skills.
 Try some of these contests.